Introduction to Reverse Engineering with Python

 The obfuscation and hardening of application byte code will always be a race between the implementers and those seeking to break it.
 To attempt to defend against byte code retrieval, the logical first step is towards a runtime translation solution.

 Properties of a code object could be stored in any signed, encrypted, or otherwise obfuscated format that is de-obfuscated or translated during runtime and used to instantiate a new object.
-One could even change the way variable name lookups work within the interpreter to obfuscate naming information.
-By adding a translation layer between the lookup of the actual names and the names within the source code, a developer could further mitigate reversing attempts.
+One could even change how variable name lookups work within the interpreter to obfuscate naming information.
+A developer could further mitigate reversing attempts by adding a translation layer between the lookup of the actual names and the names within the source code.

 Conclusion

-Now, after reading all these, you may feel the need to go and experiment out a few of the tolls out there.
-So, here are some tools which can help you reverse engineer your way into your python code:
+Now, after reading all these, you may feel the need to go and experiment with a few of the tools out there.
+So, here are some tools that can help you reverse-engineer your way into your Python code:

 - Paimei